sjfricke/Tango-C-NDK-Tutorial/README.md

 ------

 ## Who is this for?
 * Right now this is for the person who wants to get into Project Tango via the C/C++ API and found there was **NO** documentation anywhere else other then the offical documentation (seriously, this repo was started out of frustration).
-Our goal is to save you at least an hour of your life where we wasted five of mine trying to find these simple answers.
+The goal is to save you at least an hour of your life where we wasted five hours trying to find these simple answers.

 ## Project Tango
 * Project Tango is your best options to use true agumented reality technology with a platform that many people have (Android).
 The support for Tango on smartphones is slowly rolling out and a great way to make AR applications that many people can use.